snugel/cas-offinder/README.md

     $> make

-  and the 'rgenos' binary will be built.
+  and the 'cas-offinder' binary will be built.

   For Windows environment, you can compile it via Visual Studio.
   Create an empty project, add all of the files, and compile.
-  Or you can choose MinGW for compile RGENOS.
+  Or you can choose MinGW for compile Cas-OFFinder.

 Module reference
 ----------------